-One thing clear to me on this marathon training cycle is that getting in a lot of miles is probably not going to happen.
+One thing clear to me this summer is that getting in a lot of miles is probably not going to happen.
 It’s one reason I went ahead and joined the gym near my home: I need to do more to fill in the blanks with cross training.
 I’ll hit my key workouts whether outdoors or indoors, and then have a variety of indoor options with which to fill in the blanks.

 Filling in the blanks however requires some analysis.
 People cross train, but people don’t have a firm basis from which to equate their cross training to the needed aerobic development.